 Q: Will messages or files be lost after renaming?

 A: No. Renaming only changes the channel name.
-History, files, and pinned items stay intact.
+All message history, files, pinned items, and bookmarks stay intact.

 Q: Will bots or integrations break?

-A: Most integrations adjust automatically.
+A: Most integrations adjust automatically because they use channel IDs, not names.
 If any tools rely on a hardcoded channel name, you may need to update those manually.

 Renaming a Slack channel is more than a cosmetic change—it's about clarity, alignment, and smooth collaboration.
 Do it with intention, and communicate the why.